SSifantus/ssifantus/src/data/team/samantha-sifantus.md

     media agency Diasa Design for six years prior to joining The Uprising Creative agency in 2012, developing websites, collateral, and marketing campaigns for clients in a wide variety of industries.
-She led engineering at <a href="http://thezoereport.com" target="_blank" rel="noopener noreferrer">Zoe Media Group</a> from 2015 to 2017 and as senior software engineer at The Walt Disney Company from 2018 to 2020.
+She led engineering at <a href="http://thezoereport.com" target="_blank" rel="noopener noreferrer">Zoe Media Group</a> from 2015 to 2017 and worked as senior in-house software engineer at The Walt Disney Company from 2018 to 2020.
 She led the front-end software engineering team for LuminAI at <a href="https://beyond.ai/" target="_blank" rel="noopener noreferrer">Beyond Limits AI</a> from 2020 to 2022 before joining <a href="https://groundswell.io/" target="_blank" rel="noopener noreferrer">Groundswell Giving</a>, a philanthropy focused startup.
 She currently works at <a href="https://spotter.la" target="_blank"